The Jungfraujoch (aka “Top of Europe”) is the highest viewpoint in Europe accessible by train, located at an impressive 3,454m (11,332 ft).

 Seat reservations

-Starting in 2025, seat reservations are now required on the Jungfraubahn from May to August, optional the rest of the year.
-This is the red mountain train between Kleine Scheidegg / Eigergletscher and Jungfraujoch.
-Book seat reservations on Jungfrau.ch for CHF 10.
+Seat reservations are required from May to August, optional the rest of the year.
+The reservation applies specifically to the red mountain train between Kleine Scheidegg / Eigergletscher and Jungfraujoch.
+The seat reservation costs CHF 10/person.

 The seat reservation gives you a guaranteed seat on the selected train connection, but it does not assign a specific numbered seat.
 So the seat reservation does not ensure your group all sits altogether.